heartbeatsjp/check_log_ng/README.md

                         Remove expired seek files.
 See also --expiration.
   -M, --multiline       Consider multiple lines with same key as one log
                         output.
 See also --multiline.
+  --cache               Cache the result for the period specified by the
+                        option --cachetime.
+  --cachetime=<seconds>
+                        The period to cache the result.
+Default is 60.
   --debug               Enable debug.
 ```